- Our Mission

 - We highly accredit, provide benefits, and represent our sponsors to the highest degree.

-Jesse Ouellette is a mechanical engineer who will also graduate with a German Lanugage minor in May 2017.
+Jesse Ouellette was a mechanical engineer who also graduated with a German Lanugage minor in May 2017.
 He was the President of MSU Solar and also the leader for the mechanical team.
 He was on the team since 2014 becoming the leader of the Mechanical Team in 2015 and assuming the Presidency in 2016.
 Jesse helped to create a strong foundation for team development as well as being responsible for the redesign of several major components.

 Trevor Ploucha is a mechanical engineer with a sales leadership minor who graduated in May 2017.
 He served as the Vice President of MSU Solar and was also the leader for the Business Team.
 Trevor was recruited to take over the Buisness Team in 2015 as his business approach was unparalleled.
 His business and sponsorship success was a cornerstone for the team’s success this during his time with the team and continues to be for the team.

-Ali is an electrical engineering major who had on the team for three years.
+Ali is an electrical engineering major who was on the team for three years.
 Before taking over as project manager in his third year, Ali worked with both the array team and the body team in fabricating Leonidas.
-Ali is graduated in the fall of 2015.
+Ali graduated in the fall of 2015.